Fueled/ios-utilities/CONTRIBUTING.md

 2. Enhance the existing features
 3. Introduce new features

-The Fueled team will generally accepts bugs fixes, and discuss the benefits of integrating new features/enhancements within the codebase.
+Fueled team will generally accept bugs fixes, and discuss the benefits of integrating new features and enhancements within the codebase.

 ## Guidelines

+1. All code must conform to [Fueled Swift style guide](https://github.com/Fueled/swift-style-guide).
+This conformance is largely ensured by our [swiftlint](https://github.com/Fueled/swiftlint-yml/blob/master/.swiftlint.yml) configuration.
+2. Additionally, all public and open constructs must be documented unless their meaning is determined clearly and unambiguousy by types and naming.

 ### Commit style